 6. Critically appraise the literature in efficacy and safety of acupuncture.

 Overview of Learning Activities

-Learning activities associated with this course include a mixture of lectures, tutorials and practical sessions.
+Learning activities associated with this course include a mixture of online lectures, tutorials and practical sessions.
 The theory and practical skills learned from lectures will be extended in tutorials.
 Learning experiences that will foster the development of the capabilities to be developed in this course will include problem-based learning and case-based learning experiences.
 You will have the opportunity to practise skills and receive feedback on their development through clinical observation and/or clinical practice.
-Attendance at and participation in the Chinese Medicine Clinics is compulsory.
+Attendance at and participation in the Virtual Clinic activities is compulsory.

 Overview of Learning Resources